 Why do you need Workers Compensation for sub-contractors?
 While the benefits of Builder’s Risk and Workers Compensation are clear cut, one question remains: Is Workers Compensation your responsibility when it comes to sub-contractors?

 Business owners purchase insurance to limit liability against different risks.
-To cut on costs you may be tempted to pick one policy over another.
+It may tempt you to pick one policy over another to cut on costs.
 This may be detrimental if the policies are not interchangeable.

 In this article, we will look at the benefits of Builder’s Risk and Workers Compensation, and why you may need both.